Kong/spec-renderer/cli/README.md

 # Spec Renderer CLI

-A small CLI for previewing a local OpenAPI or AsyncAPI spec, rendered with `@kong/spec-renderer`'s own UI, right on your machine - no host app or project setup required.
+A small CLI for previewing an OpenAPI or AsyncAPI spec (from a local file or remote URL), rendered with `@kong/spec-renderer`'s own UI, right on your machine - no host app or project setup required.
 The preview reloads automatically whenever you save changes to the spec file.

 ## Table of Contents